 Whether you are charged with a state or federal crime may be up to prosecutorial discretion.
 Once you know you are under investigation, contact federal attorneys in Charlotte, NC right away.
-You want to be prepared if you face federal charges.
+If there is any possibility of federal charges, you want to be prepared as early on as possible.

 Common Federal Charges